siddnikh/medmitra-rag/README.md

 - Secure API key management
 - Input sanitization (not a lot but yes)

+## ⚠️ Possible Improvements

+- Make the API calls shorter/faster.
+This does not seem scalable
+- Cache user queries, search results, and answers
+- Better display of database sourced data
+- Add a way to show images from relevant sources
+- Add a way to show PDF documents
+- Better on-the-fly embedding generation for web content

 ---

 Will add the whimsical link for System Design here, shortly.